ibanezmatt13/NORB-Rocket-Predictor/README.md

 The software currently does the following:

 1. Allows user to specify rocket mass, frontal area and drag coefficient of rocket, and desired rocket motor.
+2. Allows user to specify number of motors if clustering is necessary (clusters of same motor type only)
-2. The software then produces three graphs: altitude/time, drag/time, and thrust/time.
+3. The software then produces three graphs: altitude/time, drag/time, and thrust/time.
+4. Dashed vertical lines on the various graphs show certain events during flight such as apogee and motor burnout.